Social-AI-Studio/GPT3-HateEval/readme.md

     title={Evaluating GPT-3 Generated Explanations for Hateful Content Moderation}, author={Wang, Han and Hee, Ming Shan and Awal, Md Rabiul and Lee, Roy Ka-Wei and Choo, Kenny Tsu Wei}, year={2023},
-    booktitle = {Proceedings of the AAAI Conference on Artificial Intelligence}, }
+    booktitle = {In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI)}, }
 ```